JustinCally/VicmapR/cran-comments.md

-## Submission 0.2.0 (2023-05-24)
+## Submission 0.2.2 (2023-06-14)
-+ Fixed CRAN issue with tests running on internet resources
++ Exits test if internet resource is not available and provides an informative message as per CRAN policy

 ## Submission 0.2.0 (2023-04-11)
 + Changes to the internal elements of the package to use a new database url